International direct dialing

-The first transatlantic direct dial telephone call was made by Sally Reed in Dedham, Massachusetts to her penpal, Ann Morsley, in Dedham, Essex, in 1957.
-It was witnessed by Reed's teacher, Grace Hine, Dedham's former chief telephone operator, Margaret Dooley, and several representatives of New England Telephone and Telegraph Company.
-In March 1970, the United States introduced a new nationwide system, called International Direct Distance Dialing (IDDD), as an extension of Direct Distance Dialing (DDD) that was inaugurated in 1951 in Englewood, New Jersey.

 International call prefix

 An "international call prefix", "international dial-out code" or "international direct dial code" (IDD code) is a trunk prefix that indicates an international phone call.
 In the dialling sequence, the prefix precedes the country calling code (and, further, the carrier code, if any, and the destination telephone number).

 The international call prefix is defined in the telephone numbering plan of every country or telephone administration.

 The International Telecommunication Union (ITU) recommendation E.164 specifies the sequence 00 as a standard for the international call prefix and this has been implemented by the majority of countries.
 Member countries of the North American Numbering Plan (NANP) use 011.
 Certain post-Soviet states continue to use 810 which was the universal IDD code across the Soviet Union.
 Other prefixes (000, 001, 0011, 119, etc.) are also in use in a small number of countries.

 Some countries require that the prefix 00 is followed immediately by the so-called carrier selection code, i.e., a numeric code that routes the call via a specific provider for international connectivity.
 Some countries may require that any carrier selection codes precede the international call prefix.

 Some countries also offer simplified dialling arrangements for calls to neighbouring countries, usually by removing the need of dialling an international call prefix and the country code.

 To avoid confusion especially in international context, a plus sign (+) is often used as a graphic symbol of the international access code; it informs the caller to replace it with the prefix code appropriate for their country.
-Additionally, the GSM mobile telephony standard allows the use of the plus sign in place of the international call prefix; the mobile operator automatically converts the plus sign to the correct international access prefix for the country where the phone is actually being used.
-This permits the use of the same electronically stored directory number when calling from any country.